 - Parallels Workstation comes with pre-built pass-through drivers for parallel port and USB devices.

-- Parallels support up to 16 SATA devices and four IDE devices with USB 2.0 controller.
+- Parallels support up to 16 SATA devices and four IDE devices with a USB 2.0 controller.

 - It officialy supports Debian 6.0, Fedora 14 & 15, OpenSuse 11.1, RHEL 6, SLED 11 SP1, Ubuntu 10.10, 11.04 and 11.10.

 As you might’ve noticed, there are very few genuine Linux emulators for Windows available.
-Since it is complex to pack entire Linux runtimes in software intended for another system, most Linux users will find them using one Linux Tools for Windows mentioned above.
-Our editors have tried their best to highlight every plausible Linux emulation methods available under the Windows system.
+Since it is complex to pack entire Linux runtimes in software intended for another system, most Linux users will find them using one Linux tool for Windows mentioned above.
+Our editors have tried their best to highlight every plausible Linux emulation method available under the Windows system.
 We were also pretty surprised by some solutions like JSLinux!
-Hopefully, you got the insights you were looking for, keep your eyes here for more Linux tech talks.
+Hopefully, you got the insights you were looking for; keep your eyes here for more Linux tech talks.